Metropolis (comics): Industry

-LexCorp, founded by Lex Luthor, endeavors into all aspects of technology, communication, medical science, technical science, architectural engineering, future technology, and more.
+LexCorp, founded by Lex Luthor, is interested in all aspects of technology, communication, medical science, technical science, architectural engineering, future technology, and more.

-Steelworks is the laboratory of Dr. John Henry Irons and in post-Crisis, it came to rival LexCorp as its reach expanded into many different industries.
+Steelworks is the laboratory of John Henry Irons and in post-Crisis continuity, it came to rival LexCorp as its reach expanded into many different industries.
 John Henry renamed Steelworks Ironworks to further himself from his superhero life as Steel.

 Law and government

 Mayors

 At least four mayors are considered part of Metropolis' history: